 Infrastructure sells its products primarily through waterworks distributors to a wide variety of end user customers, including municipalities, water and wastewater utilities, gas utilities, and fire protection and construction contractors.
 Sales of our products are heavily influenced by the specifications for the underlying projects.
-Approximately 9%, 8% and 8% of Infrastructure's net sales were to Canadian customers in 2018, 2017 and 2016, respectively.
+Approximately 8%, 9% and 8% of Infrastructure's net sales were to Canadian customers in 2019, 2018 and 2017, respectively.

-At September 30, 2018, Infrastructure had 87 sales representatives in the field and 104 inside marketing and sales professionals, as well as 112 independent manufacturer's representatives.
+At September 30, 2019, Infrastructure had 78 sales representatives in the field and 112 inside marketing and sales professionals, as well as 128 independent manufacturer's representatives.
 In addition to calling on distributors, these representatives call on municipalities, water companies and other end users to ensure the products specified for their projects are our products or comparable to our products.

 Infrastructure's extensive installed base, broad product range and well-known brands have led to many long-standing relationships with the key distributors in the principal markets we serve.
 Our distribution network covers all of the major locations for our principal products in the United States and Canada.
-Although we have long-standing relationships with most of our key distributors, we typically do not have long-term contracts with them, including our two largest distributors, which together accounted for approximately 35%, 34% and 35% of Infrastructure's gross sales in 2018, 2017 and 2016, respectively.
+Although we have long-standing relationships with most of our key distributors, we typically do not have long-term contracts with them, including our two largest distributors, which together accounted for approximately 34%, 35% and 34% of Infrastructure's gross sales in 2019, 2018 and 2017, respectively.
 The loss of either of these distributors would have a material adverse effect on our business.
 See "Item 1A.
 RISK FACTORS-Our business depends on a small group of key customers for a significant portion of our sales."

-Mueller Systems sells its water metering systems, products and services directly to municipalities and to waterworks distributors.
-Echologics sells water leak detection and pipe condition assessment products and services primarily to municipalities or utilities.
-At September 30, 2018, Technologies had 32 sales representatives in the field.
-Technologies' five largest customers accounted for approximately 47%, 48% and 49% of its gross sales in 2018, 2017 and 2016, respectively.
+Technologies sells its water metering systems, products and services directly to municipalities and to waterworks distributors and sells water leak detection and pipe condition assessment products and services primarily to municipalities and to utilities.
+At September 30, 2019, Technologies had 33 sales representatives in the field.
+Technologies' five largest customers accounted for approximately 50%, 47% and 48% of its gross sales in 2019, 2018 and 2017, respectively.
 See "Item 1A.
 RISK FACTORS-Our business depends on a small group of key customers for a significant portion of our sales."